athowes/athowes/README.md

 I'm mostly a user of `orderly` for reproducible research, {`rstan`, `R-INLA`, `TMB`, `aghq`} for (somewhat) Bayesian inference, `dplyr` for data manipulation, `ggplot2` for plotting and `sf` for spatial data.

 You may be interested in these [resources](https://github.com/athowes/resources) I've found useful.
-Or, for my blog and more information about me, see [athowes.github.io](https://athowes.github.io/).
+For my blog and more information about me, see [athowes.github.io](https://athowes.github.io/).